B1 cell: Role in immune response

 B1b cells are the most common B cells involved in antibody response during an infection or vaccination.
 This is because they can respond without receiving an activation signal from a T Helper cell.

 B1 cells express IgM in greater quantities than IgG and its receptors show polyspecificity, meaning that they have low affinities for many different antigens.
 These polyspecific immunoglobulins often have a preference for other immunoglobulins, self antigens and common bacterial polysaccharides.
 B1 cells are present in low numbers in the lymph nodes and spleen and are instead found predominantly in the peritoneal and pleural cavities.
 B1 cells generate diversity mainly via recombinatorial recombination (there is a preferential recombination between D-proximal VH gene segments).

 B1 cells characteristically express high levels of surface IgM (sIgM), demonstrable CD11b, and low levels of surface IgD (sIgD), CD21, CD23, and the B cell isoform of CD45R (B220).
 In adult mice, B1 cells constitute a minor fraction of the spleen and secondary lymphoid tissues but are enriched in the pleural and peritoneal cavities., B1 cells were shown to arise from precursors in the fetal liver and neonatal but not adult bone marrow and constitute the earliest wave of mature peripheral B cells.

 B1 cells express a separable BCR repertoire.
 Sequence analysis indicates antibodies with restricted sets of V region genes and an increased usage of λ light chains.
 B1 cells sequences also show no evidence for somatic hypermutation (SHM), and few non-templated nucleotide (N) sequence insertions, a pattern typical of neonatal B cells.
 Efficient B1 B cell development appears to be dependent on positive regulators of BCR signaling and the loss of negative regulators promotes greater accumulation of B1 B cells.
 Hence, there appears to be a role for self or foreign antigen in shaping the repertoire of the B-1 B cell compartment.

 B1 cells self-renew and spontaneously secrete IgM and IgG3 serum antibodies.
 These natural serum antibodies display extensive polyreactivity, demonstrable self-reactivity and bind to many common pathogen-associated carbohydrates.
 Natural serum antibodies play an important early role in the immune response to many bacteria and viruses but require complement fixation for effective antigen clearance.
 Innate sensing mechanisms can rapidly mobilize B1 cells regardless of specificity, highlighting the innate-like activity of this separate B cell compartment.
+In human leprosy skin lesions, a histopathology study reported that B-1–like cells and marginal zone B cells are enriched in tuberculoid and type 1 reaction lesions compared with lepromatous, type 2 reaction, and indeterminate forms, consistent with a Th1-skewed response.

 B1b cells are known to be able to induce some type of memory, but their role in memory cells is unknown and may follow an untraditional route.

 B1b cells have effective and long-lasting responses to Borrelia hermsii, Streptococcus pneumoniae, Salmonella Enterica, Salmonella Typhi and Enterobacter cloacae bacteria.